Accessibility for the Working Mathematician: Key concepts

 \subsection{Alternative Text for Mathematical Formulae}

 To be accessible, formulae and equations need to be readable by screen-readers, and the part of the WCAG concerning alternative text applies since formulae are considered ``non-text".
-Some authoring tools have the ability to add such alternative text, either manually or automatically.
+As we will see below, it is not recommended that authors (only) use alternative text for formulae since there is widely used technology that allows for much better accessibility.

 For simple equations such as a suitable alternative text would be ``\emph{f of x equals two"} or perhaps ``\emph{f open parentheses x close parentheses equals two}".
 For an expression such as perhaps a good alternative text is ``\emph{V perp}" or ``\emph{The orthogonal complement of $V$}" if that is what the superscript actually means in this case.
-From this latter example we already see that the most useful alternative text depends on context, and is place where authors should use their judgment if writing them manually.
+From this latter example we already see that the most useful alternative text depends on context, and is place where authors would have to use their judgment if they were writing them manually.

 Consider now a more complicated formula, such as the following:

 Any linear alternative text to this is going to be long, and thus much less comprehensible.
 For imagine trying to understand this equation purely from the following text: